-Each banking function requires a product-centric strategy at the organizational level, rather than separate teams controlling the front end, backend, data, and infrastructure.
+Each banking function requires a product-centric strategy at the organisational level, rather than separate teams controlling the front end, back end, data, and infrastructure.

 Regulating data privacy and software as a service (BaaS) is still a work in progress in India.
 Regulatory frameworks are critical for increasing customer trust and exchanging best practices.
 It will also aid in the de-risking of innovation by ensuring the safety of smaller players.

 4. What are the threats and opportunities in the future of BaaS?

 Banks will need to focus on preventing commoditisation as BaaS adoption grows.
 Consider a world in which a marketplace of open APIs from various institutions exists.
 End-users will never know whose banking API is being used in the backend, and as a result, customer loyalty will be formed with the service provider rather than the financial institution that enabled it.

 To start, you need to build an open banking API environment.